-In any given year, up to 85 percent of our grants are renewal funding to existing grantees.
+In any given year, roughly 85 percent of our grants are renewal funding to existing grantees.
 Our letter of inquiry process allows organizations to enter our grantmaking portfolio by applying for support under our continuity and engagement and arts education strategies.

 Funding through the letter of inquiry process is extremely competitive.
-We expect to make up to ten grants through the letter of inquiry process in 2017, and we will receive many more letters of inquiry than we will be able to fund.
+We expect to make only a few grants through the letter of inquiry process in 2018, and we will receive many more letters of inquiry than we will be able to fund.

 Please review this page carefully before submitting a letter of inquiry: